zalando/skipper/docs/reference/filters.md

 * **Claims** The claims which should be present in the token returned by the provider.
 * **Auth Code Options** (optional) Passes key/value parameters to a provider's authorization endpoint.
 The value can be dynamically set by a query parameter with the same key name if the placeholder `skipper-request-query` is used.
 * **Upstream Headers** (optional) The upstream endpoint will receive these headers which values are parsed from the OIDC information.
 The header definition can be one or more header-query pairs, space delimited.
 The query syntax is [GJSON](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).
+* **SubdomainsToRemove** (optional, default "1") Configures number of subdomains to remove from the request hostname to derive OIDC cookie domain.
+By default one subdomain is removed, e.g. for the www.example.com request hostname the OIDC cookie domain will be example.com (to support SSO for all subdomains of the example.com).
+Configure "0" to use the same hostname.
+Note that value is a string.

 ## oauthOidcAnyClaims